 Country specific analysis will be conducted by country teams comprising eminent research institutions from the nation.
 International research organizations, such as the International Institute for Applied Systems Analysis (IIASA) will provide technical support as needed.
 In this way, the FABLE Consortium will provide the analyses necessary to understand how the SDGs and commitments under the Paris Climate Agreement that relate to land-use and food systems can be achieved at national and international levels.

 The FABLE Consortium is coordinated by the International Institute for Applied Systems Analysis (IIASA), the Sustainable Development Solutions Network (SDSN), and the EAT Foundation.
-It currently comprises 13 country and regional teams from Argentina, Australia, Brazil, China, Colombia, European Union, India, Indonesia, Japan, Malaysia, Russia, Rwanda, South Africa and the USA.
+It currently comprises country and regional teams from Argentina, Australia, Brazil, China, Colombia, Ethiopia, the European Union, India, Indonesia, Japan, Malaysia, the Nordic Region, Russia, Rwanda, South Africa and the USA.
 Additional country teams are being set up.
 Each team and the secretariat liaise with governments, business, civil society organizations, and other stakeholders to consult on the modeling and ensure that the pathways can inform national and international policy processes.
 The Potsdam Institute for Climate Impact Research (PIK) and other leading research institutions support the consortium.

 The FABLE Consortium operates as part of the broader Food and Land-Use Coalition to provide the integrated analysis that can support relevant stakeholders in undertaking the deep transformations needed to achieve sustainable land-use and food systems.
 Individual members of the FABLE Consortium can draw on the expertise and reach of the Food and Land-Use Coalition.